Is it a Crime to Check Out of Social Media?

 So, this is it.
 My first post after checking out for eight weeks.

 I hope you’ll come back to visit regularly.
 Why not add my blog to your Feedly list?
-(Check out the link at the top of the sidebar.)
 And, while you’re here, sign up for my newsletter, too.